JeffreySarnoff/RollingFunctions.jl/docs/src/intro/rolling.md

  14

 Data withr rows using a window_span ofw results inr - w + 1 values.
-- to obtainr values, use padding or tapering
+- to obtain values, use padding or tapering